 - reduce your risk of a heart attack

 - manage your weight better

 - lower the risk of type 2 diabetes and some cancers

 - have lower blood pressure

-have stronger bones, muscles and joints and lower the risk of osteoporosis
+- have stronger bones, muscles and joints and lower risk of developing osteoporosis

-- recover better from period of hospitalisation or bed rest
+- recover better from periods of hospitalisation or bed rest

 - feel better – with more energy, a better mood, feel more relaxed and sleep better.

 A number of studies have found that exercise helps depression.
 There are many views as to how exercise helps people with depression: